• India CSR Awards 2025

 These and a host of other such ideas have given rise to the concept of Corporate Social Responsibility (CSR).
 The concept of CSR goes beyond charity or philanthropy and requires the company to act beyond its legal obligations and to integrate social, environmental and ethical concerns into its business process.
 Business for Social Responsibility defines CSR as “achieving commercial success in ways that honor ethical values and respect people, communities, and the environment.

-Though, there is no universal definition of CSR but the common understanding amongst most of these definitions concern with how the profits are made and how they are used, keeping in mind the interests of all stakeholders.
+Though there is no universal definition of CSR but the common understanding amongst most of these definitions is concerned with how profits are made and how they are used, keeping in mind the interests of all stakeholders.
 The concept of Corporate Social Responsibility is constantly evolving.

 The triple bottom line approach to CSR emphasizes a company’s commitment to operating in an economically, socially and environmentally sustainable manner.
 The emerging concept of CSR advocates moving away from a ‘shareholder alone’ focus to a ‘multi-stakeholder’ focus.
 This would include investors, employees, business partners, customers, regulators, supply chain, local communities, the environment and society at large.